 Submitting your course reserve reading lists in alphabetical order by author makes processing easier.
 Please do not submit in syllabus form.
 We put on reserve all copies of a requested title that the library owns; please specify if edition, translator, etc. have a bearing on which texts you wish to be available on reserve.

 We must have complete citations for all materials being placed on reserve.
 Please fill in all fields.
-When in doubt as to what constitutes a complete citation, please refer to Dartmouth's sources manual.

 Faculty must choose a loan period for materials.
 Baker-Berry Reserve Services has three loan periods for reserve reading: two, four and 24-hour.
 If you do not specify, we will put your material on a two-hour loan.